 In our study, we identify fragility at a subnational level based on indicators such as perception of safety, fatalities from armed conflict, the presence of fighting in the village, internal displacement and household shocks.
 Initial findings suggest that a two-pronged approach is needed in tackling fragility, through addressing both subnational conflict and household-level vulnerabilities and resilience strategies.
 If not, the poorest households are likely to experience income and expenditure declines in spite of the presence of pro-poor policies, and become impoverished or live in chronic poverty.
 This then prevents us from achieving SDG 1 of halving extreme poverty by 2030.

 This study is part of a project funded by the German Corporation for International Cooperation (GIZ).
-The full report will be available on the CPAN website in a few weeks.
-Follow CPAN on Twitter for more updates.
+Click here to download the full report.

 The maps of the country studies are presented below.
 In India, Nigeria, and Uganda, fragile states or districts within the countries are highlighted in yellow.
 In Nepal, Pakistan, Sri Lanka, and DRC, the yellow refers to fragile areas from which survey data was collected and analysed.